![]() |

 |

-Another big difference is the way the foot pivots in walk mode.
+One thing I should note (which I believe is quite unique only to the comparison between my Silvrettas and the Dynafit), is the way the foot pivots in walk mode.
 With the Dynafit, the connection to the binding is close to the toe of the boot resulting in a somewhat unnatural pivot at the front of the toes - notice that when you walk barefoot, that your natural pivot is more near the base of your big toes where they bend.
 Silvretta has tried to duplicate this with the ingenious way they've designed their binding to pivot further back.
 Note that this pivot is not the way all other full frame bindings work, but I believe is quite unique to Silvretta - other full frames are similar to the Dynafit in this regard.
 So, how big a deal is this?
-I have walked in both bindings to get a feel for it, and the difference is actually more subtle than I thought it would be.
-However, this was only for a few steps - I'll update this when I've had a chance to do a long tour in them.
+After having walked in both bindings to get a feel for it, and the difference is actually more subtle than I thought it would be. the Silvretta is definitely more natural, but the toe pivot of the Dynafit takes very little time to get used to.
+The pivot attachment is certainly more finicky to get into than a full frame binding and demands a bit more attention.
+But after some time, it becomes easier. |

 Above: the more forward pivot of the Dynafit Above: the more natural Silvretta pivot